kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

-Even though we feel deprecating client-side validation is justified due to the inevitability of it always being less correct than server-side validation, we still acknowledge that their are benefits to giving users a way to validate their objects without needing access to a server (which is a current use-case of client-side validation, albeit one that is error-prone and not officially supported).
+Even though we feel deprecating client-side validation is justified due to the inevitability of it always being less correct than server-side validation, we still acknowledge that there are benefits to giving users a way to validate their objects without needing access to a server (which is a current use-case of client-side validation, albeit one that is error-prone and not officially supported).